 • When the company moved its production to Nicaragua, it was to a factory in Condega, Nicaragua.
 Charlie Minato noted in his 90 Miles Reserva Selecta Gordo review that the AgroIndustrial Nicaraguense de Tabacos S.A. is one of the few factories not located in Estelí.

-• Gonzalez’s daughter, Yadi Gonzalez-Vargas, started working with him in 2002 and is now heavily involved in all of the aspects of the company, from blending to day to day operations.
+• Gonzalez’s daughter, Yadi Gonzalez-Vargas, started working with him in 2002 and is now heavily involved in all of the aspects of the company, from blending to day-to-day operations.

 • You can see our booth coverage of FDG Cigars at this year’s IPCPR here, which has a video of Gonzalez-Vargas speaking about the 20th Aniversario release.